samnoh/jwt-auth/README.md

 ## Why JWT

--   No sessions
+-   No sessions (stateless)
 -   Check the database only once upon login
--   Use httpOnly & secure Cookie to store JWT
+-   Use httpOnly & secure Cookie to store JWT token